metaclass-nl/tresholds-governor/doc/Installation.md

 	blockIpAddressesFor

-	The duration for which failed login counters are summed per ip addess.
+	The duration for which failed login counters are summed per ip address.
 Values like "3 minutes", "12 hours", "5 years" are allowed.
 	The actual duration of blocking will be up to 'counterDurationInSeconds' shorter.

 	The OWASP Guide suggests a duration of 15 minutes, but also suggests additional measures that are currenly not supported